-They’re all fairly clever, and different enough from each other to offer a variety.
-You can stomp through town as Bartzilla, crushing buildings and blasting tanks with fire breath.
-You can hop across a grid of pillars as Indiana Bart and collect dinosaur eggs.
-You can fly through the air as Bartman and shoot down various airships with a slingshot.
+They’re all fairly clever and different enough from each other.
+You’ll stomp through town as “Bartzilla,” crushing buildings and blasting tanks with fire breath.
+You’ll hop across a grid of pillars and collect dinosaur eggs in a riff on Indiana Jones.
+You’ll fly through the air as Bartman and shoot down various airships with a slingshot.
 You’ll try and survive Itchy and Scratchy’s ultraviolent cartoon world.
 Finally, you’re shot into Mr. Burns’ blood stream, where you try and destroy various germs with a air pump.
-When you complete any minigame – a different requirement based on the game – you get exactly one page and are sent back into the main world to do this seven more times.
+Each game has different requirements to beat it, and when you do, you’ll gain one page.
+You’re then sent back into the main world to do this seven more times.

 Controls are pretty standard, despite different goals and actions in each minigame.
 You usually don’t have to worry about more than a jump and an attack button, and these can be figured out safely in the beginning of the minigame.
 The exception is Bartzilla, who uses an overly convoluted system of shooting eye lasers in a specific direction with the face buttons, and fire breath with the direction pad.
-The idea is to stop oncoming foes while you walk automatically at a steady pace.
-You need more time with the controls than you are given here, and your first few attempts will probably end in failure.
+The idea is to stop oncoming foes while you stomp ahead automatically at a steady pace.
+You need more time with the controls than you are given here, so your first few attempts will probably end in failure.

 Though really, that is as true with any of the minigames while you figure out what’s going on.
-None of them are too elaborate, all featuring infinite ammo, a proper life bar, and the ability to pick up extra lives valid only in that game, but the sheer variety and individual skill requirements make each one different enough from the last to require a transition period.
+None of them are too elaborate, all featuring infinite ammo, a proper life bar, and the ability to pick up extra lives valid only in that game.
+However, the sheer variety and individual skill requirements make each one different enough from the last to require a transition period.
 This alone isn’t too bad, but when you consider it could be an incredible amount of mundane walking before you get to take another crack at the game – then there’s a problem.

 Simpsons games have a bad reputation as hackneyed cash-ins on the TV show, with no discernible quality.
 While this one isn’t terrible, it certainly doesn’t help this legend.
 The minigames are reasonably fun in their own individual ways, but instead of making more of them, Acclaim just made them harder to get to.
 I suppose you could keep restarting your game and playing your favorites without getting bogged down by trying to beat the game as a whole, but that doesn’t change the fact that you shouldn’t have to.